-140 2001; Hanne et al., 2003; Soto et al., 2019) (Fig. 3b-c).
-This phase is contemporaneous with the westward migration of marine deposition in the Iberian basins during the middle Triassic (Anisian-Carnian, 240-230 Ma) (Sopeña et al., 1988) argues that Tethyan rifting propagated westward inboard Iberia.
-The same evolution is suggested by the stratigraphy and the depositional evolution constraints from the Catalan and Basque-Cantabrian basins (Sopeña et al., 1988), and in the Aquitaine domain (Fig. 3b) although ill-defined for the Permian times.

-145 During the Late Triassic (220-200 Ma), the regional tectonic subsidence in all regions is found associated with the deposition of evaporites that spread all over Iberia, in the Betics, West Iberia and in the Aquitaine Basin (Fig. 3a).
-The distribution of salt terrane in Iberia and its surrounding (Fig. 3a) highlights a very large subsiding domain for this period.
+- Hanne et al., 2003; Soto et al., 2019) (Fig. 3B-C).
+The westward migration of marine deposition in the Iberian basins during the 125 middle Triassic (Anisian-Carnian, 240-230 Ma) (Sopeña et al., 1988) argues that Tethyan rifting propagated westward inboard Iberia.
+The same evolution is suggested by the stratigraphy and the depositional evolution constraints from the Catalan and Basque-Cantabrian basins (Sopeña et al., 1988), and in the Aquitaine domain (Fig. 3B) although ill-defined for the Permian times. - 130 During the Late Triassic (220-200 Ma), the regional tectonic subsidence in all regions is found associated with the deposition of evaporites that spread all over Iberia, in the Betics, West Iberia and in the Aquitaine Basin (Fig. 3A).
+The distribution of salt terrane in Iberia and its surrounding (Fig. 3A) highlights a very large subsiding domain for this period.
 A maximum mean subsidence of 700 m is inferred in the Maestrat basin for the Triassic times.
 The relatively rapid subsidence in the Triassic contrasts with the slower subsidence observed during the Early-Middle Jurassic.
-A notable exception is depicted by the slight

-150 increase of subsidence between 200 and 150 Ma in the Betics (Fig. 3b-c), consistent with rifting across the Iberia-Africa boundary (Ramos et al., 2016; Fernández, 2019).
+A notable exception is depicted by the slight - 135 increase of subsidence between 200 and 150 Ma in the Betics (Fig. 3B-C), consistent with rifting across the Iberia-Africa boundary (Ramos et al., 2016; Fernández, 2019).